 “We wanted to build a barn that, from the road, was an attractive building,” Jeff said of the building constructed on more than 100 acres of conserved land in Huntersville, N.C., just a shade north of Charlotte.
 “Barns are beautiful and we wanted to take advantage of that.”

-The expansive interior features 14 large horse stalls, two large wash stalls, a comfortable lounge for friends and family, riding area, tack room, feed room, irrigation system and hay loft.
+With 14 large-horse stalls, two large-wash stalls, a comfortable lounge for friends and family, riding area, tack room, feed room, irrigation system and hay loft, the 40'W x 12'H x 140'L facility is state-of-the-art in every way.
 The couple worked hand-in-hand with Morton in the design, ensuring Jeff and Kim would get the building that best suited their needs and the needs of their horses.

 “The horses are creatures of habit,” Kim explained.
 “They like safety.
 They like structure.
 They like their schedule.
 And this barn just lends itself all of that.
 Everything’s open … that gives them comfort … it’s just a real quiet but comforting environment for them in this barn.”